nscharrenberg/guess-the-character/README.md

-# guess-the-number
+# Guess the Character
-A simple prototyping project for a Neural Network that guesses the number you draw
+A simple prototyping project for a Neural Network that guesses the character you draw

 # Used Tools
 - Python 3